allegro/blog/_posts/2024-06-04-bpmn-the-key-to-understanding-business-processes.md

 for understanding, analysis, and optimization.

 ## Synergy with Event Storming
-Event Storming, as described in this [article](https://blog.allegro.tech/2022/07/event-storming-workshops.html), is also close to my heart because the similarity between BPMN process mapping and Event Storming is undeniable.
+Event Storming, as described in this [article]({% post_url 2022-07-19-event-storming-workshops %}), is also close to my heart because the similarity between BPMN process mapping and Event Storming is undeniable.
 Both approaches emphasize communication and knowledge sharing, leading to better understanding and effective optimization of processes.
 The difference lies in the fact that Event Storming focuses on an interactive workshop, while BPMN offers a specific process notation.
 From my experience, these two worlds can be combined.
 To retain the knowledge discovered in Event Storming workshops, I suggest documenting the process in BPMN notation, which serves as an excellent material for further work on process optimization or spreading knowledge about it further.
-The importance of open communication and preventing knowledge loss is elaborated [here](https://blog.allegro.tech/2023/10/battle-against-knowledge-loss.html).
+The importance of open communication and preventing knowledge loss is elaborated [here]({% 2023-10-30-battle-against-knowledge-loss %}).
+While BPMN, a process notation, and Event Storming, a workshop method, are distinct, they both aim to enhance process understanding.
 Below my comparison of BPMN and Event Storming:

 ![BPMN vs Event Storming](/img/articles/2024-06-04-bpmn-the-key-to-understanding-business-processes/bpmn_vs_es.png)